Brand Mission: Grounding Your Work in Meaning

 Your community

-Consider where your work meets the needs of your audience.
+• Consider where your work meets the needs of your audience.
 What are your clients asking for?
-Where do they feel most changed after working with you?
-What do they thank you for?

 The transformation you offer

-Your mission will likely tie into your offering.
+• Your mission will likely tie into your offering.
 What problem are you helping people step out of?
-What possibility are you helping them step into?
-If your work disappeared tomorrow, what gap would it leave in your clients’ lives?

 Your unique method

-Finally, consider not onnly what you do, but how you do it differently.
+• Finally, consider not only what you do, but how you do it differently.
 What choices do you make that others in your field don’t?
-What makes your offer stand out among all the others?

-Bring your answers together and look for the thread that runs through them before crafting your mission statement.
+Bring your answers together and look for the thread that runs through them, before crafting your mission statement.

 Crafting a Mission Statement